shivaat/discriminative_attribute/README.md

 # Finding Discriminative Attributes
-Code and documentation for the SemEval 2018 shared task "Capturing Discriminative Attributes":
+Code and documentation for the SemEval 2018 shared task `Capturing Discriminative Attributes`:

 If you use the code from this repository please cite the following paper: